-Europeans, conversely, take the time to honor their need for rest.
+Europeans, conversely, take the time to honour their need for rest.
 They also place a high value on family and traditions.
 For example, during the holiday season, many German cities host Christmas markets from the beginning of December through Christmas Eve.
 Parents take their children for strolls through the shops and sing carols in town squares.
 They’re recreating scenes worthy of something out of a Dickens tale — and they’re not emailing expense reports while they do so.

 8. They Invest in Education

 In the United States, many employers require a bachelor’s degree or higher from their new hires.
 However, only half of the American companies offer tuition reimbursement to their employees.
 The result is a scenario familiar to entry-level workers.
 You need the education to get your foot in the door — but for those who struggle, they need a break to obtain that degree.

 Many European nations, conversely, offer free tuition to citizens and even international students.
 This focus on higher academics ensures them a highly educated talent pool.
 Plus, a comprehensive education empowers workers to apply their soft skills to a variety of fields, making them better prepared for an evolving world.